Boules sports at the 2022 World Games

-The boules sports competition at the 2022 World Games took place in July 2022, in Birmingham in United States, at the University of Alabama Birmingham.
+The boules sports competition at the 2022 World Games took place in July 2022, in Birmingham in the United States, at Bessie Estelle Park, next to the University of Alabama Birmingham's PNC Field.

 Originally scheduled to take place in July 2021, the Games were rescheduled for July 2022 as a result of the 2020 Summer Olympics postponement due to the COVID-19 pandemic.